eleazarbr/laraveldaily-minicrm/README.md

-# Laravel Daily - MiniCRM
+# Laravel Daily - MiniCRM using Admin BSB

-This is my implementation of the mini-crm project from [Laravel Daily](http://laraveldaily.com/test-junior-laravel-developer-sample-project/).
+[AdminBSB](https://github.com/gurayyarar/AdminBSBMaterialDesign) is a free admin panel that is based on Bootstrap 3.x with Material Design.

+Also recorded a **YouTube video** about [how to install AdminBSB](https://www.youtube.com/watch?v=-cmCydc2YFc&t=63s) apart in your projects using Laravel mix.

 #### Table of contents
 - [About](#about)